-C (Note Continuous Assessment) = 0.5 \Indivual-Test +0.3 \ Assignments + 0.2 \ Poster.
+C (Note Continuous Assessment) = 0.25 Indivual-Test +0.3 Assignments + 0.2 Poster+ 0.25Presentation.

 Assignments hand in after the due date will be rejected.
 Also these assignments can not be hand in again for the second summon.
-The copy of any of the assignments will be penalized by cancelling all the marks of the continuous assessment activities.
+The copy of any of the assignments will be penalized by cancelling all the marks of the continous assessment activities.

-- (E) There will be a final individual test consisting of one or more written exams or test of knowledge.
+(E) There will be a final individual test consisting of one or more written exams or test of knowledge.
 These tests will have both theoretical questions and practical problems.
-It will be mandatory to pass each test to compensate with the other parts and pass the course. - (P) Assessment of laboratory activities.
+It will be mandatory to pass each test to compensate with the other parts and pass the course.

+(P) Assessment of laboratory activities.
 It is mandatory to attend the laboratory sessions.
-There will be two types of activities in the laboratory sessions: practical activities and the development of a project.
+There will be two types of activities in the laboratory sessions: practical activities (Practices from 1 to 4) and the development of a project (Practice 5).
 Both types of activities are mandatory and can be done in a group made of two persons or individually.
-The practical activities will be evaluated by an oral or written exam which will include questions regarding the current session and the previous one.
+Marks for practical activities are the average of Practices 1, 2, 3 and 4.
 The project will be defended individually to the lecturer.
 The mark for this part will be calculated as follows:

-P(Laboratory assessment)=maximum(average(practical activities-tests),final-project)
+P(Laboratory assessment)=average(average(practical activities),final-project)

 It is mandatory to get a mark of 5 in both parts, practical activities and final project to compensate with the other parts and to pass the course.
-In case the student fails any of these parts the mark for the laboratory will be calculated as: minimum (practical activities, final project)
+In case the student fails any of these parts the mark for the laboratory will be calculated as: minimum (average (practical activities), final project)